 The term 'ethical' is often used as a catch-all term to describe any fund that is managed with social, environmental, or other ethical criterion in mind.
 In reality, there are a number of different ethical strategies and a fund manager may employ one or more of these when managing the fund.
 The main approaches to ethical investing are as follows:

 An ethical investment fund which has strict negative screening in place could be referred to as having a 'dark green' ethical approach.
 Funds which focus more on positive screening or engagement could be referred to as 'light green'.

 Ethical funds come in many shapes and sizes.
 It is important to clarify a fund’s approach, particularly towards ethical screening, to ensure it meets your objectives.
-A strict ‘dark green’ approach, which excludes certain industries entirely will suit some investors, while others will be happy with a ‘light green’ approach, which seeks companies operating in a socially responsible way and striving to improve their industry, regardless of what industry that is.
+A strict ‘dark green’ approach, which excludes certain industries entirely will appeal to some investors, while others will be happy with a ‘light green’ approach, which seeks companies operating in a socially responsible way and striving to improve their industry, regardless of what industry that is.

 The in-built biases many ethical funds have will influence performance and potentially make them more volatile.
 UK smaller and medium-sized companies performed poorly in the wake of the UK’s referendum on EU membership, for example, and this affected funds with a bias to this higher-risk area.
 However, in the few years prior to the referendum a bias to smaller and medium-sized companies was generally positive.